id577/FS25_AdvancedDamageSystem/README.md

 - **How to restore it?**
 It is restored to 100% through the Maintenance procedure in the workshop.

+### A Note on Player Knowledge: Hidden Values
+A key feature of ADS is that the exact percentage values for Condition and Service are hidden from the player.
+This encourages you to pay attention to your vehicle's behavior rather than just numbers.

+So, how do you know when to act?
+- **Estimation through Inspection:** An Inspection at the workshop will give you a general assessment of your vehicle's health (e.g., "Condition is Good," "Service is Recommended").
+- **The Logbook Feature:** To help you plan, the mod acts like a vehicle's logbook.
+It records and displays the date of the last service and the operating hours at that time.
+By comparing this to the current operating hours, you can accurately track how long it has been and determine when your next maintenance is due.

 ## 2. Breakdowns

 The most interesting part of the mod.
 As the vehicle's Condition drops, the probability of random breakdowns increases.